mokelly/wabbit_wappa/README.rst

 Run ``vw -h`` from your terminal for a listing of most options.

-Note that Wabbit Wappa makes no attempt to validate the inputs or ensure they are compatible its functionality.
+Note that Wabbit Wappa makes no attempt to validate the inputs or ensure they are compatible with its functionality.
 For instance, changing the default ``predictions='/dev/stdout'`` will probably make that ``VW()`` instance non-functional.